Running Training Plan

 Born to Run -- Christopher McDougallBorn to Run

 Quite possibly, and very probably, the most thought-provoking and radical book on running ever published.
-Full of ideas that should be common sense, but aren't because of the brainwashing we've been subjected to.
+Full of ideas that should be common sense, but aren't because of the marketing messages runners have been subjected to over the years.

 Hard to believe?
+It is certainly controversial in some aspects and has its critics.
 Read the book and decide.

 Born to Run